OdinZheng/Hospital-Quality/README.md

 Hospital-Quality
 ================

-Part of the codes are inspired by other GitHub contributors
+Note that part of the code are inspired by other GitHub contributors.